Leon7702/lunarfit/README.md

 Adding the `-v` flag to `docker compose down` will remove the persistent database volume, deleting you database state, so you can start from scratch.

 The backend is accessible at port 8000.
 You can access the API endpoint documentation at <localhost:8000>, see [Browse the API-Documentation](#browse-the-api-documentation).
-For more information look at the backend `Readme` and `Dockerfile`.
+For more information look at the backend `README` and `Dockerfile`.

 > 🙊 The frontend service is currently disabled, as it needs adjustments for the Quasar CLI. `docker compose up` will only start the backend